aldum/learnyouanelm.github.io/pages/07-modules.md

 ![legosets](img/legosets.png)

 The `Set` module offers us, well, sets.
 Like sets from mathematics.
-Sets are kind of like a cross between lists and maps.
+Sets are kind of like a cross between lists and dictionaries.
 All the elements in a set are unique.
 And because they're internally implemented with trees (much like dictionaries in `Dict`), they're ordered.
 Checking for membership, inserting, deleting, etc. is much faster than doing the same